eknyazeva/MSETagger_py/README.md

 pip install .
 ```

-# Quickstart
+# Toy example

 Please clone the repository and go inside its directory.

-# Toy example

 You can execute
 ```bash
 python main.py --mode iterative_train_and_test --work_dir toy-example --yaset_patience 3
 ```
 to try MSETagger on a small amount of data in order to check if all requirements are satisfied.
+Note: in this example, the yaset_patience parameter is equals to 3 to go faster.
+For real data, this parameter shall not be so small, such values as 75 or 100 are typical (for more details about differemnt parameters see the Options section... which is not written yet).

 # End-to-end MSETagger